Goodbye to URY! My actual final show of the year – or is it…?

 (4/10) Semicentennial Celebrations: We’re back for a second series of abject commentary and lovely music.
 We’re celebrating 2021’s musical celebrations, with composers and compositions stretching back in fifty-year increments up to 1571.
 Featuring Haydn, Albinoni and Verdi.

-(3/10) All The World’s A Stage: We’re back for a second series of abject commentary and lovely music.
-We’re delving into pieces for the theatre this week, with picks from Puccini to Stravinsky and chat about concert halls and leg-room.
+(3/10) We’re delving into pieces for the theatre this week, with picks from Puccini to Stravinsky and chat about concert halls and leg-room.

-(2/10) Northern Europe: We’re back for a second series of abject commentary and lovely music.
-Join us as we start of in the north of this fine continent, exploring the range of styles on offer and revisiting David’s favourite conductor Neeme Järvi yet again…
+(2/10) Join us as we start of in the north of this fine continent, exploring the range of styles on offer and revisiting David’s favourite conductor Neeme Järvi yet again…

-(1/10) Music Plus One: We’re back for a second series of abject commentary and lovely music.
-On the theme of Music Plus One, join us we increment the number of players starting with Bach and ending with Haydn.
+(1/10) On the theme of Music Plus One, join us we increment the number of players starting with Bach and ending with Haydn.

 It’s a Christmas miracle!
 Cup 7 already??
 I know!
 Here’s the second chat I had originally for Keoni’s Cave on URY with my pal Callum.
 I do much of the same as in the previous episode, actually, so watch out for more terrible singing and a moderately disastrous attempt at preparing M&S’s Christmas Blend.
 Merry Christmas!